We get this question a lot: “Can you put affiliate links in recipes?”

 3. Add the plugins to your site

 Next, add the plugins to your food blog.
+From WordPress, click Plugins → Add New Plugin.

 Stuck like dough that needs more flour?
-Use our handy support doc to upload the plugins to your food blog and verify your license key.
+Use our support doc to upload the plugins to your food blog and verify your license key.

 4. Add your affiliate links to Tasty Links for easy auto-linking

-Go to your WordPress dashboard and click on Tasty Links > Links > Add New Tasty Link.
+Go to your WordPress dashboard and click on Tasty Links → Links → Add New Tasty Link.

 Type the name of the product you want to auto-link to in the Keyword section.
 For example, “Pizza Cutter” or “Pizza Stone.”